anvilsecure/nosymonkey/README.md

 ## Feedback

 I'm open to receiving feedback!
 I'm always learning so please feel free to submit issues and pull requests.
 I'll try to get to them as much as I can.

+## Troubleshooting

+* I'm trying to hook api X from kernel32.dll and it crashes with STACK_OVERFLOW: Kernel32.dll is now just a wrapper for Kernelbase.dll.
+Use the latter.
+* Hooking Rtl* from ntdll.dll doesn't work with hookAPIDirectSyscall: Rtl are run-time libraries that are run on user space.
+There is no context switch and no system call.
+For this reason you cannot use direct system calls.
+You may only do this with functions that start with "Nt" or "Zw".